OguzPastirmaci/oke-oracle-linux-gpu-operator/README.md

 ### Testing your image

-The instructios are here for non-RDMA workloads only.
+The instructions are here for non-RDMA workloads only.

 Deploy an OKE cluster for testing your image.
 You can use the template [here.](https://github.com/OguzPastirmaci/misc/blob/master/oke/terraform/non-rdma.tf)